andrasq/node-qfifo/README.md

 - `updatePosition`: whether to update `fifo.position` with the byte offset in the file of the next line to be read.
 Default `true`.  `position` is needed to checkpoint the read state, but omitting it is 25% faster.
+- `reopenInterval`: how frequently to reopen the fifo file, -1 never.
+Default every 20 ms to ensure that writes will cease after a rename.

 ### fifo.open( callback(err, fd) )